apache/flagon/site/_docs/stack/scaling.md

 1. **Now, let's take the simplest approach to scaling back UserALE.js and see how this changes your data generation rate**.

-    What we're doing is using the UserALE.js `configs` that can be passed through the script tag to effectively "downsample" certain channels (e.g., mouseovers) that generate a lot of documents quickly.
+    What we're doing is using the UserALE.js `settings` that can be passed through the script tag to effectively "downsample" certain channels (e.g., mouseovers) that generate a lot of documents quickly.

     Here's what our script tag looks like now:
     ```